-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For covered services from non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. designated facility Covered at the corresponding benefit level depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
+Please note: Services from non-network providers are not covered, except emergency services and addition to the non-no o any applicable deductible and coinsura services from certain non-network providers, in nee, you are responsible for any charges in excess of Additionally, these charges will not be applied ocket maximum. transmitted infections, counseling for immunodeficiency virus (HIV), and sterilization 6.
+All FDA-approved drugs (including women's contraceptives) and other supplies and services that are considered preventive health services See Prescription Drugs 7.
+Other preventive health services Nothing The deductible does not apply.
+X. Pr ofessionally Administered Drugs 1.
+Professionally administered drugs that If administered at a designated facility: are required to be administered at a designated facility Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
 For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
 If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
-If not administered at a designated facility: No coverage Professionally administered drugs that are not required to be administered at a designated facility Covered at the corresponding benefit level depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
-For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
-If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
-Z. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction) 1.
-Reconstructive and restorative surgery Covered at the corresponding benefit level
+If not administered at a designated facility: No coverage 2.
+Professionally administered drugs that are not required to be administered at a designated facility Covered at the corresponding benefit level, depending on whether it is administered during a